-It is a critical piece of equipment where you collect the incoming and/or outgoing weight information that is needed to buy or sell and meet legal-for-trade requirements.
-Before making such an important purchase, it pays to consider carefully where and how you plan to use the truck scale.
+It is a critical piece of equipment where you collect critical information.
+This includes the incoming and/or outgoing weight information that is needed to buy or sell and meet legal-for-trade requirements.
+Before making such an important purchase, it pays to consider where and how you plan to use the truck scale.

-Consulting with an experienced and proven supplier at an early stage in the specification process can help to ensure that you get everything right.
-In the meantime, here's some insight into some common issues and how to avoid them.
+Consulting with an experienced and proven supplier at an early stage in the specification process can help.
+This will ensure that you get everything right.
+In the meantime, here’s some insight into some common issues and how to avoid them.

 Evaluate the physical aspects of your site and the types of truck scales available.
-Platforms can be mounted above ground, with ramps for accessing the driving surface, or pit mounted so that the driving surface is level with the surrounding grade.
+Platforms can be mounted above ground, with ramps for accessing the driving surface.
+It also can be pit mounted so that the driving surface is level with the surrounding grade.

 Above ground systems can take up a significant amount of space on site because of the ramps.
-Conversely, pit mounted truck scales will take up less surface area, but the civil and foundation work required can make them a more expensive option.
-Your chosen supplier will be able to advise on the best type of truck scale for your particular site and usage requirements.
+Conversely, pit mounted truck scales will take up less surface area.
+However, the civil and foundation work required can make them a more expensive option.
+Your chosen supplier will be able to advise on the best type of truck scale for your particular situation.

 It is important to fully understand the location of all underground and overhead services.
 Underground services such as water, sewer, gas and electric can affect where you locate your scale.
 For example, a pit-mounted scale requires substantial excavation and foundation construction.
 The presence of underground services can add substantially to those costs.

-One of the first things to consider for a pit-mounted system is the height of the water table and the level of the local surface water drainage system.
-With a full site survey, it is possible to identify and overcome such issues, either by ensuring that such services run well beneath the weighbridge foundation, or by locating the foundation so it does not interfere.
-Another critical consideration is the soil bearing capacity at the chosen site and understanding the options if the soil bearing needs to be increased in order to have a stable foundation.
+There are two things to consider for a pit-mounted system.
+Namely the height of the water table and the level of the local surface water drainage system.
+With a full site survey, it is possible to identify and overcome such issues.
+This can be done either by ensuring that such services run well beneath the weighbridge foundation, or by locating the foundation so it does not interfere.
+Another critical consideration is the soil bearing capacity at the chosen site.
+You should understand the options if the soil bearing needs to be increased in order to have a stable foundation.

 Whether pit of surface mounted, the use of a crane during the installation process can be complicated by the presence of overhead power lines.
 Consult with your supplier to ensure the platforms can be transferred from the delivery trailer to the foundation in a safe and cost-effective manner.

-Early in the process, it is critical to review the project with your local authorities to make sure all requirements are understood and met in regards to construction codes, electrical codes, zoning permits, etc.
+Early in the process, it is critical to review the project with your local authorities.
+Make sure all requirements are understood and met in regards to construction codes, electrical codes, zoning permits, etc.

 Always consider the turning radius of the longest vehicles that may access the system.
 Ideally, vehicles are able to enter and exit the scale platform in a straight line.
-There also needs to be adequate clearance for items that protrude from the vehicle such as side-view mirrors, bumpers, stepping boards, fuel tanks, etc.
+There also needs to be adequate clearance for items that protrude from the vehicle.
+These include side-view mirrors, bumpers, stepping boards, fuel tanks, etc.

 Simply driving one of the longest known vehicle through cones where the truck scale and ramps will be is a simple yet effective exercise.
 Again, consulting with an experienced and proven supplier is time well spent.

-Make sure you are selecting a platform length and width that will accommodate all known vehicles that will access the truck scale, with wheelbase dimensions being a critical consideration.
+Make sure you are selecting a platform length and width that will accommodate all known vehicles that will access the truck scale.
+Wheelbase dimensions should also be a critical consideration.
 Anticipate future needs as well as current needs.
 It can be fairly simple to extend the length of the scale at a later date, but it is much more difficult to add width without replacing the entire system.